 Massage and Emotions

 What about improved mood?
-Christopher Moyer notes “these (massage) effects on anxiety and depression are the most well-established effects in the MT research literature”4 and others note that massage is clearly beneficial for emotional relief.
-Some researchers believe that much of massage benefits–improved sleep, pain relief, lowered blood pressure, relaxation, and improved immune response–are independent of the particular technique a massage therapist uses, and are more related to how we respond physically and emotionally to touch in human relationship.5 Empathy in massage is not studied as deeply as neurotransmitters and the mechanical response to touch.
-Although perhaps it needs to be.
+Christopher Moyer notes “these (massage) effects on anxiety and depression are the most well-established effects in the MT research literature”.4 Many studies have found that massage relieves emotions as well as physical pain.
+Even more significant is that massage benefits may well be independent of technique.
+They may rather be related to how we respond physically and emotionally to human relationship and touch.5 Empathy in massage is not studied as deeply as neurotransmitters.
+Although, perhaps it needs to be.

-Although some effects of massage are local–like improved circulation and warmth–we as massage practitioners don’t make a muscle relax, no matter how much pressure we apply.
-It’s your nervous system that sends the signal to the muscle to relax.
+Another finding moves us away from the strictly mechanical effects of massage.
+Did you know that we, as massage practitioners, don’t make a muscle relax?
+In fact, relaxation is not a result of how much pressure we apply.
+It’s your nervous system that sends the signal to relax.
 Your nervous system is your “friend with benefits.”
+(See my post, The Woo is in You!)

-You may have guessed it: neurotransmitters!
-Massage and bodyworkers don’t try to elicit emotional reactions–we are not psychoanalysts.
+As bodyworkers, we don’t try to elicit emotional reactions.
+We are not psychoanalysts.
 But emotions are embodied.6,7 Emotions can change when your movements are no longer stiff, contracted, tightly bound to stressful events.
-When we touch someone, we touch their skin, yes, but the nerve transmission of our touch affects the emotional state in a cascade of events, giving you freedom to change.
+Additionally, touch allows the emotions to ease, giving you freedom to change.

 Richard Valasek’s9 Unphased Ortho-Bionomy® goes even further.
-He teaches that the most important healing benefit we can provide is the art of our focused presence.
+He teaches that the art of our focused presence brings the most important healing benefit.
 Again, it’s not necessarily the technique, or the school that someone trained in.
-When various methods of bodywork are compared, the difference in outcome usually is due to qualities of the therapists.

 David Butler, physiotherapist, is an instructor of Graded Motor Imagery,10 and co-author of Explain Pain.
 He echoes Valasek’s observations.
 After training in numerous techniques, he found his rate of success went down as he got jaded: “What bugs me is that it took so long to realise that it was I myself who was probably the main variable in outcomes – not the techniques.”11

 Neuroscience of Empathy in Bodywork